-The Fund seeks to achieve its investment objective through the implementation of a proprietary volatility overlay strategy ("Strategic Volatility Premium").
-The Strategic Volatility Premium is a "factor" within the proprietary Strategic Factor Allocation process of the Goldman Sachs Investment Strategy Group ("Investment Strategy Group").
-The Strategic Factor Allocation process was developed to provide exposure to "factors," which the Investment Adviser believes to be systematic drivers of investment returns that offer the potential for greater and more consistent returns in different market environments.
-The Strategic Volatility Premium is generally derived from the Investment Strategy Group's market views.
-The Investment Adviser determines in its sole discretion how to implement the Strategic Volatility Premium.
+The Fund seeks to achieve its investment objective through the implementation of the proprietary Strategic Factor Allocation process ("Strategic Allocation") of the Goldman Sachs Investment Strategy Group ("Investment Strategy Group").
+The Strategic Allocation is generally derived from the Investment Strategy Group's market views on a variety of asset classes and instruments.
+The Investment Adviser determines in its sole discretion how to implement the Strategic Allocation.